2006 Winter Olympics: Day 16

 The Austrians swept the men's alpine slalom medals on 25 February, led by Benjamin Raich.
 Germany took gold medals in the men's 15 kilometer biathlon and the men's individual bobsleigh.
 Apolo Anton Ohno won his second short track speed skating gold medal.
 South Korea's Jin Sun-Yu wins her third gold of the Games in the women's 1000 m.
 Compatriot Ahn Hyun-Soo wins his third gold medal of the Games, medaling in every men's short track event and bringing his total number of medals in Turin to four.

 Day 17 (Closing ceremony)

 The final day of competition and the closing ceremony, were held during the Sunday Carnival on 26 February.
 The Swedish men's ice hockey team handed Finland their first loss in the final to take the gold medal.
 In the closing ceremony, Manuela Di Centa, a seven-time Olympic medalist from Italy and then-member of the International Olympic Committee, was scheduled to present the medals for the men's 50-kilometre cross-country skiing event.
 This resulted in her presenting the gold medal to her own brother when Giorgio Di Centa won the event to take his second gold medal.

 Venues

 Olympic areas

-Olympic events were mainly held in Turin, but other events (namely skiing, snowboarding, and the track sports) were held in mountainous outlying villages for obvious reasons.
+Olympic events were mainly held in Turin, but other events (namely skiing, snowboarding, and the track sports) were held in mountainous outlying villages.